Saturday, March 06, 2021

 Aesthetics

-The backgrounds are generally excellent on most levels, especially the first with tons of colour and artwork I really liked.
+The backgrounds are excellent on most levels, especially the first with tons of colour and artwork I really liked.
 The enemies move spritely with different attack patterns and the bosses are ginormous creatures taking up most of the screen.
-Sadly, the scrolling isn't great which is disappointing because the Atari ST has many similar games with smoother framerates.
+The vertical scrolling isn't great which is disappointing because the Atari ST has many similar games with smoother framerates.
 In fact, I'd say that the graphics look better in these screenshots compared to when actually playing.

 The music is by Martin Walker and is brilliant - I love it!!
 Not only that, but it works well alongside the sound effects too I thought.
 Sadly, that same tune plays throughout which is incredibly disappointing and a massive shame because Martin's one-track is quite excellent.
 We needed more as I know I would have enjoyed listening to more of his work.